Last updated on February 23rd, 2023 at 02:44 pm

 There’s something about a printed cookbook, especially the ones with yellowing pages sprinkled with tomato and red wine stains recalling memories of great dinners past.
-There’s the notes you’ve made from how you changed the recipe and creases from the recipes you’ve loved through the years.
+There are the notes you’ve made from how you changed the recipe and creases from the recipes you’ve loved through the years.

 If I were stranded on a desert island and I could choose only one “cookbook”, then it would be this one.
 It is a book whose contributors are some of hardest hitting chefs in the world.